AtsuMiyai/UPD/README.md

 </div>

 ## News
+- 2024.05: We have created our [🏆 Leaderboard](https://huggingface.co/spaces/MM-UPD/MM-UPD_Leaderboard) with the support of the HuggingFace group.
+- 2024.05: MM-UPD has been integrated into the [LMMs-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) codebase.
-2024.05: We have refactor the structure of the codebase to evaluate both UPD and Standard problems at once.
+- 2024.05: We have refactored the structure of the codebase to evaluate both UPD and Standard problems at once.
-2024.03: The short version (4p.) of this paper has been accepted by [ICLR 2024 R2-FM Workshop](https://iclr-r2fm.github.io).
+- 2024.03: The short version (4p.) of this paper has been accepted by [ICLR 2024 R2-FM Workshop](https://iclr-r2fm.github.io).

 ## Introduction